dockersamples/labspace-mcp-gateway/.labspace/05-connecting-the-mcp-gateway-to-your-app.md

 Now that you've learned some of the basics of configuring MCP servers, you're ready to connect it to your application.

+## Code snippets

+By using environment variables, it allows your application to be easily reconfigured to point to a MCP server running at a different location.

 > [!NOTE]
 > The method to connect MCP servers will vary on the language and framework you're using.
 Therefore, be sure to check out the documentation for the framework you're using.

-## Using the MCP Gateway

-By using environment variables, it allows your application to be easily reconfigured to point to a MCP server running at a different location.

 ### LangChain